 The properties needed for a good hash function do vary slightly.
 It depends on the specific application you are using it for.
 But here are some of the general attributes that you would want to have.

 The hash function should be fairly efficient.
-It’s possible to create hash functions that have the other properties but are very inefficient and slow to compute.
-This just comes down to the practicality of using the function especially when using it over a decentralized network.
+It’s possible to create hash functions that have the other properties but they are very inefficient and slow to compute.
+This just comes down to the practicality of using the function, especially when using it over a decentralized network.
 We need as much speed as we can get wherever and whenever we can get it.